5HT2/srp-go/README.md

 # srp-go

 Serve a random image on `/` with a dynamic background color, let users upload on `/upload` and browse a gallery on `/browse`.
+Has (optional) image resizing and compression.

+This project was written in the span of about two working days, so there is likely code improvements to be made.
+Contributions are welcome and appreciated.

 ## Usage: